HISTORY & VISION

 Our goal is to build that 21st century communication network to provide:

-- ongoing technical support
+• ongoing technical support

-- 24/7 crisis prevention
+• 24/7 crisis prevention

-- financial counseling
+• financial counseling

-- caregiver counseling
+• caregiver counseling

-- feedback roundtables for civic inclusion
+• feedback roundtables for civic inclusion

-- transportation choices
+• transportation choices

-- opportunities for volunteerism
+• opportunities for volunteerism

-- formal & informal social networks
+• formal & informal social networks

 How do we get there

 Digital competency and connectivity are paramount to our mission because seniors who are “unreachable” are at risk in this society.
-Our focus in 2022 is on closing this access and competence gap.
-Foundational to Gateway’s mission is the new SmartSeniors/SmartTECH© (SS/ST) project, launching this fall to empower seniors to utilize the resources available to them by teaching them how to navigate in the virtual world.
+Our focus in 2026 is on closing this access and competence gap.
+Foundational to Gateway’s mission is the new SmartSeniors/SmartTECH© (SS/ST) project, launching this fall with an expanded schedule to empower seniors to utilize the resources available to them by teaching them how to navigate in the virtual world.

 The program is built around our GTEAM of volunteer peer coaches who have been trained in human-centered design.
-Volunteers will establish relationships with older residents who are reluctant or untutored users of technology and help them adopt the technology skills they need.
-Through meetings between clients, peer coaches and technology experts, we will design individual Internet Connectivity Plans to assess basic skills and needs.
+Volunteers establish relationships with older residents who are reluctant or untutored users of technology and help them adopt the technology skills they need.
+Through meetings between clients, peer coaches and technology experts, we design individual Internet Connectivity Plans to assess basic skills and needs.
 The teams will utilize our strategically developed library of tutorials and other materials for training.

 How we have helped